sillsdev/TheCombine/docs/user_guide/docs/dataEntry.md

 **On a touch screen:** Press-and-hold the red circle to record.
 Tap a green triangle to play its audio, or press-and-hold to bring up a menu (with options to play or delete).

-## New Entry with Duplicate Vernacular Form
+## New Entry with Duplicate Vernacular Form {#new-entry-with-duplicate-vernacular-form}

 If you submit a new entry with identical vernacular form and gloss to an existing entry, that entry will be updated instead of a new entry created.
 For example, if you submit [Vernacular: dedo; Gloss: finger] in domain 2.1.3.1 (Arm) and